rdelhommer/sfi-calculations/README.md

 * edit buttons should just be hover and click over the data
 * model stuff
 * realtime biomass
+* dont show readings if previous reading is not complete (or the reading has data associated with it)

 ## TODO
 * sample name, client name to sample information